 This cooker comes in 6-, 8-, and 10-quart capacities, so you can choose the size that best meets your needs.
-It’ll take your food from frozen to done in just 20 minutes, while retaining moisture, nutrients, and vitamins.
+It’ll take your food from frozen to done in just 20 minutes without sacrificing moisture, nutrients, and vitamins.

 Pros: It’s fast.
-Make that, very fast.
+Very fast.
 You can whip up chili in 45 minutes, using the one-touch pre-set buttons.

-Cons: The inner pot in this electric pressure cooker is made of lightweight Teflon, especially, which can start to flake in as few as three uses.
+Cons: The inner pot in this electric pressure cooker is made of lightweight Teflon that can start to flake in as few as three uses.

 Designed with an airtight, locking lid that stays sealed under pressure for added safety, this cooker features a delay start timer that offers you the flexibility to start the pot at a later time, so your dinner is ready and waiting.
 A warm setting lets you can keep your food at the ideal serving temperature.

 Pros: You can make a melt-in-your-mouth tender pot roast in an hour in this electric pressure cooker.
 Or sautee your veggies first, then add your protein, and it’s ready in minutes.
 Devotees swear it’s absolutely foolproof.
 And home cooks will appreciate the simple clean-up thanks to the non-stick cooking pot.

 Cons: This one has some weird error codes that may end up haunting you.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.